HadoopGenomics/Hadoop-BAM/README.md

 Hadoop.
 Tested with 2.2.0 and later.
 Version 4.2.0 of Cloudera's distribution, CDH, has also been tested.
 Use other versions at your own risk.
-You can change the version of Hadoop linked against by modifying the corresponding paramter in the pom.xml build file.
+You can change the version of Hadoop linked against by modifying the corresponding parameter in the pom.xml build file.

-HTSJDK (formerly Picard SAM-JDK) Version 2.1.0 is required.
+HTSJDK (formerly Picard SAM-JDK) Version 2.3.0 is required.
 Later versions may also work but have not been tested.
-A version of Picard is distributed via the unofficial maven repository (see below).

 Availability: